 Unlike hung windows, sliding windows are opened horizontally.
 As well as installing a Window Stop and Window Guard, parents should really consider installing a charley bar.
 Not only can these be used as a window lock, they will also prevent any small children or pets inadvertently opening the window.
 According to PreDoors.com, charley bars are also easy to install, meaning it’s something you can do yourself without the help of professionals.

 Securing and clearing furniture in the room

-It’s important to take a blanket approach to safety in your child’s room in order to make it a safe place for them to spend time alone.
+It’s important to take a blanket or pillows approach to safety in your child’s room in order to make it a safe place for them to spend time alone.
 This involves thinking about every piece of furniture in the room and the possible dangers that furniture represents.

 Making the crib safe

 For younger children sleeping in a crib, keeping them safe if incredibly important.
 This might mean buying a new crib, as some older ones have traditional drop-sides, which don’t meet the latest safety standards.
 They also may have broken or damaged edges.

 Concerned parents should avoid putting pillows and soft bedding into the crib of really young children.
 As many as 900 infants suffocate in soft bedding each year.

 It’s not just about which crib you buy but also where you place the crib.
 Even if you have heeded the advice above and have suitable window locks, they can still prove hazardous to young ones— cords, blinds, and drapes pose a strangulation hazard.
 In fact, anything with loose wires or cords should be kept out of reach from the crib, including the baby monitor or mobile.